Become a member

 Dungog Wholefood Co-op is a co-operative business, which means each member owns an equal share in the venture.
 Your membership also entitles you to:

-• 10% discount off the retail price of all items purchased in the store OR 20% off if you volunteer for the equivalent of one day a month
+• 10% discount off the retail price of all items purchased in the store OR 15%-20% off if you volunteer 2-4 hours

 • the opportunity to vote for the board members who will govern the co-op